scottjue21/MSDS-422/Module 9 (Disaster Tweet Classification)/README.md

 Both the LSTM and BERT models performed well on the disaster tweet classification task.
 The LSTM model achieved a Kaggle score of 0.765, while the BERT model achieved 0.831.
 Future work could involve further tuning of hyperparameters and deeper integration of transformer models for improved results in classifying disaster-related tweets.

+### Contributors
+This project was completed by:

+- Scott Jue
+- Zach Watson